Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step10/CMakeLists.txt
   :language: cmake
-  :start-after: project(Tutorial)
+  :start-after: project(Tutorial VERSION 1.0)
-  :end-before: # Set the version number
+  :end-before: # control where the static and shared libraries are built so that on windows

 Would be replaced with:

 .. literalinclude:: Step11/CMakeLists.txt
   :language: cmake
-  :start-after: project(Tutorial)
+  :start-after: project(Tutorial VERSION 1.0)
   :end-before: # add compiler warning flags just when building this project via